© Crown copyright 2021

-4.1 How will the funds deposited in my FAS account be used to pay import charges
+4.1 How the funds deposited in your FAS account are used to pay import charges

 The charges on entries processed through CHIEF will be offset against the funds deposited.
 To use your FAS account you must input the appropriate code for FAS payment in the Method of Payment (MOP) box when processing your DTI entry.
 You should make sure that there are sufficient funds in your account to cover all charges due on the entry so that it can be cleared, otherwise the entry will be held in your FAS suspense account with clearance withheld pending payment of additional funds, or an amendment to the entry.

-4.2 Can I match payments against specific entries in FAS
+4.2 Matching payments against specific entries in FAS

 Whether you choose to match payments, or maintain a general balance, it is important you closely monitor your FAS account through the available interrogation screens (Transaction DFSA - Display FAS Suspense Account and Transaction DFAD - Display FAS Account Details) on your CHIEF linked terminal to help you control the allocation of payments to entries.